thecamels/zabbix/README.md

 - In Templates there are XML files ready to import using Zabbix GUI
 - In zabbix_agentd.conf.d there are custom User Parameters (need to be installed on agent)

 Templates was tested on Red Hat 5.x, 6.x and CentOS 5.x, 6.x.
+Common UserParameter were added to ```zabbix_agentd.conf.d/linux.conf``` file.
+Please add it to your own Zabbix Agent installation.

 Please let us know if you have any questions or concerns.

 The Camels Team
 http://thecamels.org

 Template App APC
 ======
 Monitoring memory usage of APC (http://pecl.php.net/package/APC) module.
-File apc-stats.php need to be accessed via HTTP for example http://127.0.0.1/apc-stats.php
+File ```bin/apc-stats.php``` need to be accessed via HTTP for example http://127.0.0.1/apc-stats.php

 Template App Brocade HBA
 ======
 Monitoring for Network Adapters - Brocade.
+Template is usind Discovery to create Items and Triggers.

 Template App Nscd
 ======